Fengzhennan/Arthroscopic_vision_clarity/README.md

 <!----------------------------------  Train  ---------------------------->
 ## 💻 Train
 ### Overview
 The training has been divided into three stages.
-These two stages have the same data synthesis process and training pipeline, except for the loss functions.
-We also recommend using the official 4-GPU training setup.
+The 2nd and 3rd stages have different data synthesis process and same training pipeline, except for the loss functions.
+We highly recommend using the official 4-GPU training setup.
 Specifically,

 1. We first train Real-ESRNet from the pre-trained ESRGAN model, using the L1 loss function with a combination of the clear image dataset and high-order degradation model.
 2. Next, we use the trained Real-ESRNet model to initialize the generator, training Real-ESRGAN with a combination of L1 loss, perceptual loss, and GAN loss, again using the clear image dataset combined with the high-order degradation model.